epacuit/stablevoting/README.md

 * 04-StableVoting_Julia.ipynb: An implementation of Stable Voting and other voting methods mentioned in the paper in Julia used to produce the irresoluteness and monotonicity violations graphs.

+* 05-CreateGraphs.ipynb: An implementation of Stable Voting and other voting methods mentioned in the paper in Julia used to produce the irresoluteness and monotonicity violations graphs.

 ## Other Files/Directories

 1. preflib-data/: Data from preflib.org of actual elections discussed in the paper.

-2. data/: CSV files containing data for the graphs comparing the running times of Simple Stable Voting and Stable Voting.
+2. data/: CSV files containing data for the percent multiple winner graphs, monotonicity violation graphs, and the graphs comparing the running times of Simple Stable Voting and Stable Voting.

 ## Requirements